nextflow-io/website/content/example4.md

 Then launch the pipeline with this command:

-    $ nextflow run rnatoy -with-docker
+    $ nextflow run rnaseq-nf -with-docker

-It will automatically download the pipeline [Github repository](https://github.com/nextflow-io/rnatoy) and the associated Docker images, thus the first execution may take a few minutes to complete depending on your network connection.
+It will automatically download the pipeline [Github repository](https://github.com/nextflow-io/rnaseq-nf) and the associated Docker images, thus the first execution may take a few minutes to complete depending on your network connection.

+__NOTE__: To run this example with versions of Nextflow older than 22.04, you must include the `-dsl2` flag with `nextflow run`.